 What are those rules?
 How do they work?
 And how can you use them to keep your investment portfolio profitable?

-Keep in mind — it can be a challenge to meet the 2% rule in a lot of areas, and in some markets it’s near impossible.
+Keep in mind — it can be a challenge to meet the 1% rule in a lot of areas, and in some markets it’s near impossible.
 That’s why it’s important to consider all the factors (like market conditions, rental opportunity, and competition) when evaluating a property.
-Use 2% as a benchmark; try to hit it every time, but evaluate each market individually to see what’s realistic (in most markets, it will likely be closer to 1%).
+Use 1% as a benchmark; try to hit it every time, but evaluate each market individually to see what’s realistic.

-Onto the second rule: the 50% rule.
-The 50% rule in real estate is about spending.
-This rule states that you should reasonably expect to spend 50% of your total income on expenses.
-That includes all expenses other than your mortgage, so everything from property taxes to insurance to repairs to hiring a property management team.
-The other 50% of your income goes towards your mortgage, and whatever’s left over?
-That’s your profit.
+Onto the second rule: the 5% rule.
+The 5% rule in real estate is about spending.
+This rule states that you should reasonably expect to spend 5% of your total income on repairs and property maintenance – your "Maintenance Reserve Rate."

-Now, the 50% rule isn’t steadfast; there are months when your expenses will be significantly higher than 50% and there are other months where they’ll be lower.
-But 50% is a good (if conservative) average.
+Now, the 5% rule isn’t steadfast; there are months when your maintenance expenses will be significantly higher than 5% and there are other months where they’ll be lower.
+But 5% is a good (if conservative) average.

 For example, let’s say you own a rental property that rents for $2,000.
-Half of that — $1,000 — will need to go to expenses every month, which leaves $1,000 for your mortgage and profit (if you’re not sure how much your monthly expenses will be, talk to a property manager to get a realistic estimate on operating costs).
+Five percent of that – $100 – will need to go to maintenance every month, which leaves $1,900 for your mortgage and profit (if you’re not sure how much your monthly expenses will be, talk to a property manager to get a realistic estimate on operating costs).

 Aim to Follow These Rules — But Don’t Beat Yourself Up if the Numbers Don’t Quite Work

-You should always aim to have every rental property you own satisfy both the 2% rule and the 50% rule.
+You should always aim to have every rental property you own satisfy both the 1% rule and the 5% rule.
 But no one’s perfect, and depending on different variables, it might not always be possible.
-Striving to follow the 2% rule and the 50% rule will keep you thinking about profits and help you make better choices when it comes to your investment properties.
+Striving to follow these rule will keep you thinking about profits and help you make better choices when it comes to your investment properties.